Ernest Aryeetey: Other activities

 Aryeetey was the president of the Ghana Institute of Planners from 1998 until 2000.
-He was a Member of the Programme Committee of the African Economic Research Consortium (AERC), Nairobi (2005–2009).
+He is currently Board Chairman of the African Economic Research Consortium (AERC), Nairobi.
 He has been associated with AERC since 1988.

-He was the chairman of the Board of the United Nations University World Institute for Development Economics Research (UNU-WIDER), Helsinki (2009–2015).
+Ernest Aryeetey is Chairman of the Governing Board of Achimota School (since April 2023).
+He is also a member of the Board of Trustees of the Institute of Development Studies (IDS), Sussex.
+He is a member of the Board of the International Food Policy Research Institute (IFPRI), Washington DC., and was the chairman of the Board of the United Nations University World Institute for Development Economics Research (UNU-WIDER), Helsinki (2009–2015).
 In April 2016, he was appointed by United Nations Secretary-General Ban Ki-moon and Director-General Irina Bokova of the United Nations Educational Scientific and Cultural Organization (UNESCO) to the governing council of the United Nations University.

-In addition, Aryeetey served as a Member of the Board of the Global Development Network (GDN) New Delhi (2004–2009) and remains a member of the Governing Board of the Centre for Development Research (ZEF) at the University of Bonn, Germany.
+Aryeetey served as a Member of the Board of the Global Development Network (GDN) New Delhi (2004–2009) as well as of the Governing Board of the Centre for Development Research (ZEF) at the University of Bonn, Germany.
 Until April 2019, he was the board chair of Partnership for African Social and Governance Research (PASGR) in Nairobi, Kenya.

 Aryeetey was a Managing Editor of the Journal of African Economies and was also a member of the editorial board of Development Southern Africa and of African Development Review.
 He was also the editor of the New Legon Observer.

-Aryeetey was a non-Executive Director of Barclays Bank Ghana Ltd in 2004-2007 and has been a non-Executive Director of Stanbic Bank Ghana Ltd since 2010.
-He is currently the board chair of the Bank.
+Aryeetey was a non-Executive Director of Barclays Bank Ghana Ltd in 2004-2007.
+He became a non-Executive Director of Stanbic Bank Ghana Ltd 2010-2021, and was appointed board chair in 2018.

 Ernest Aryeetey delivered the 2018 WIDER Annual Development Lectures in Helsinki, where he spoke on “The Political Economy of Structural Transformation: Has Democracy Failed African Economies?”

-Ernest Aryeetey was the Priest's Warden of Christ Anglican Church at University of Ghana (2003–2009).
-He was nominated and elected president of the Old Achimotan Association (OAA) in 2015 and was reelected to the same position in 2018.
+Ernest Aryeetey was the Priest's Warden of Christ Church at University of Ghana (2003–2009).
+He served three terms as president of the Old Achimotan Association (OAA) between 2015 and 2022.